dmbarbour/glas/docs/GlasApps.md

 In some use cases, we want an escape hatch from transactional isolation.
 This occurs frequently when wrapping FFI with 'safe' APIs.
 We might support HTTP GET within a single transaction, trigger lazy computations, or manually maintain a cache.
 To support these scenarios, I propose a reflection API to run a transaction prior to the calling transaction:

-* `sys.refl.bgcall(StaticMethodName, List of Args) : Result` - asks the runtime to call the indicated method in a separate transaction, wait for commit, then continue the current transaction with the result.
+* `sys.refl.bgcall(StaticMethodName, Args) : Result` - asks the runtime to call the indicated method in a separate transaction, wait for commit, then continue the current transaction with the result.
 If the caller aborts, e.g. due to read-write conflict with a concurrent transaction, an incomplete bgcall may be aborted.
 If bgcall aborts, it is implicitly retried.
 In general, args and result must be non-linear and global scoped.
   * *StaticMethodName* - for example 'n:"MethodName"' in the abstract assembly, subject to namespace translations.
 The indicated method will receive the same 'sys.\*' environment passed to application 'step', independent of the caller's environment.

 The bgcall logically runs before the caller, time travel of a limited nature.
 There is risk of transaction conflict, a time travel 'paradox' where the bgcall modifies something the caller previously observed.
 In this case, we still commit the bgcall, but then we abort the caller.
 In context of transaction loops, we rollback and replay the caller from where change is observed.
 If careless this leads to data loss or thrashing, but is easily mitigated by manual caching.

-Insofar as paradoxes are avoided, background transactions are compatible with transaction-loop optimizations: a bgcall with stable results can be part of an incremental computing prefix, and a non-deterministic bgcall can fork a stable caller per result.
+Insofar as paradoxes are avoided, background transactions are compatible with transaction-loop optimizations: a bgcall with stable results can be part of an incremental computing prefix, and a non-deterministic bgcall can clone a stable caller per result.
 Intriguingly, only the result needs to be stable: the bgcall could be processing an event queue in the background and returning 'ok' every time, modeling a background 'step' function active only while a caller is waiting.

 ## Time